pahoughton/dot-dash/README.md

 The dash is what happens next.
 Respond to the dot and it provides the path to more detail relative to who you are.

-as the images provide the research path and ongoing status, the are watching your progress, time to action, actions taken through closure.
-We live we Learn :).
-When everyone's responce to the dot is to smile and stop looking, we get to play with then next toy

 Every imperfection generates and assigns a ticket. closed tickets include automation potential.